Fontys-Brett-Mulder/CardGames/Research/Security.research.md

 As it comes to Security and Development, Security has another meaning.
 When you create an account on a website, you want your data to be safe and secure.
 This can be done using password hashing, authentication and a lot more.

-# 7 thing to secure your website
+# 7 things to make your website more secure

 ***